 In response to the session on middle men and women making the profit from the farmers’ sweat and causing price pain to the consumers/customer; In America for example, due to this trend in middlemen business, most farmers decided to be selling their product directly to the consumers, cutting off the middlemen and that was how Farmers’ Market came to be, and since 1994 farmers markets in America has tripled from 12,019 to 36,000 plus and still rising, with more licenses to create more been given which was caused by the surge of farmers to sell their product directly and make maximum profit.
 New York Times reports that, “60% of Americans now go to farmers market nearest to them to get their fresh fruits and veggies and all other produces and that was caused by the Bush administration campaign for F to T (farm to table).
 The trend can be seen in South Africa where farmers markets are springing up here and there and in solidarity and pursuit of profit, farmers in the country are flocking to sell their produce in any farmers market nearest to them.
 If we are to make head way in maximizing profit as farmers we ought to follow this tried and tested method or system which seeming to be growing and bringing joy to the farmers using it.

+Olumide Ajibare, a Shea butter allied products maker, however, concurred to the creation of farmers’ market.
 He said that, the idea of farmers market is a good one.
 But it will need to be developed into a business model, segmented into infrastructure (buildings, refrigerators, dryers etc).
-The logistics aspect of it also include, refrigerated trucks, crates and packaging generally.
+The logistic aspect of it also includes, refrigerated trucks, crates and packaging generally.
 Then the farmers will have to go into associations that will operate in clusters to cover specific physical zones or areas.
 All these can’t be achieved without serious Government commitment and legal backing.

-I believe agribusiness is potentially the next frontier for Nigeria.
+Adeniyi Sola, an agribusiness consultant says that, “I believe agribusiness is potentially the next frontier for Nigeria.
 I also believe that proper farm management, access to key markets and training can potentially help change the fortunes of smallholder farmers and make them commercially viable.
-The solution is obvious but the resources are finite.
+The solution is obvious but the resources are finite”

-N700 as oppose N630.
-If not for them, a lot of farmers won’t even be able to function.
+Government has no business in business.
+Any farmer that intends to boycott middlemen should invest in having centers or shops to sell directly to the public.
+To cut out the middlemen; I am looking into processing my pigs to pork, I want to sell my eggs directly to the end user.
+If not for middlemen, a lot of farmers won’t even be able to function.
 If you feel you want to get closer to the market, then we have to grow our own market.
 We should rather look at setting up, farmers market.
 Some middlemen came from Warri, Portharcourt to buy pigs in Kwara state.
 I can’t set up a shop in Portharcourt even if I can afford it.
 We all need to specialise and face what is convenient and profitable for us and care less about others profit; Middlemen make more profit in piggery, but I prefer to be a pig farmer; I have made up my mind not to complain about it again.
 I will process and cut them out.